Cory's Shearwater Calonectris borealis (Cory, 1881)

 Distinction from similar species

-It can easily be confused with Scopoli’s shearwater and only a good and close observation may distinguish both species.
-Cory’s shearwater is bigger, bulkier, with broader wings and bigger head and bill.
-The underwing of Cory’s have a larger dark line along the remiges.
+It can easily be confused with Scopoli’s shearwater and only a good and close observation of its underwings may distinguish both species.
+The underwing of Cory’s have a larger dark line along the remiges while Scopoli's seem to have just a thin contour of the underwing with the primaries typically showing a prominent white wedge on its inner web.
+Cory’s shearwater is a bit bigger and bulkier, with broader wings and bigger head and bill.

 Calonectris borealis Biometrics